Tips on Reading Documents

 Avoid glare on the MRZ code

-- If there is glare on the MRZ document, the app will not be able to take the picture.
+- If there is glare on the MRZ document, the picture will no be processed succesfully.

 - Move the document to a position where there isn't bright direct light falling on the MRZ code.

 - If necessary, cover the document with your body.

 Tips when reading the digital chip

 - Remove any external phone cases as these will prevent the app from reading the chip